PPG Awareness Week - 31 May - 06 June 2020

 PPG Awareness Week aims to promote the role and benefits of PPGs to patients, the public and health professionals, to create more understanding of the value of true patient participation also to promote the support available from N.A.P.P.

-Dr Phil Hammond, GP turned hospital doctor, journalist and broadcaster is supporting Patient Participation Awareness Week and has this to say………
+Dr Phil Hammond, GP turned hospital doctor, journalist and broadcaster supporting Patient Participation Awareness Week had this to say………

 ‘I was delighted to receive this comprehensive pack of resources to support my efforts in planning publicity for local events to celebrate National Patient Participation Week.
 As stated in its introduction the guide is “designed to encourage and assist” and it does exactly that.
 The ideas, templates and sample materials are all extremely well presented and for me the true value was in not having to start from scratch.
 Thanks to those involved in compiling this Resource Pack for a user-friendly, highly practical guide’